AndrewYung724/Adaptive-Cruise-Control/README.md

 https://user-images.githubusercontent.com/38053500/155233557-6616bdc3-0f01-4ce4-a663-8e377ac81273.mp4

 <p align = "center">
-Fig.9 - Adaptive Cruise Control Demo.
+Fig.9 - Adaptive Cruise Control Demonstration
 </p>

 From this result we conclude that the ACC is a success!
-The ego vehicle working under the ACC algorithm appropriately applies its maximum acceleration to avoid being rear ended.
+The ego vehicle working under the ACC algorithm, appropriately applies its maximum acceleration to avoid being rear ended.
 After avoiding a collision we can see that it is attempting to reach its setpoint of 100m/s but is limited to the front vehicle's position.

+## Summary
+ In summary, this ACC algorithm is simulates the performance of all actions before selecting the best action.
+During this simulation the algorithm assumes the other agents will commit to their speeds for the next N time steps and evaluates the states for all possible actions for N time steps.
+Once the states are calculated through simple kinematic equations, we evaluate the performance of action by applying the cost function along the trajectory of each action.
+Then we select the action associated with best performance (i.e. lowest cost).

 ## Future Improvements